kevinyswong/kevinyswong.github.io/index.md

 <a href="https://dl.acm.org/doi/10.1145/3313831.3376654">study</a>
-last year found that when people are forming teams and adding members, they deliberately reduce diversity when they are shown whether a potential member boosts and drops the team's overall diversity.
+last year found that when people are forming teams and adding members, they deliberately reduce diversity when they are shown whether a potential member boosts or drops the team's overall diversity.
 This behavior looms large.
 For all we tout diversity in our public relations messaging, for all the apparent diversity in cities, residential neighborhoods are largely segregated by race, even in our most diverse cities: